 Several disappointing gop-chang visits in the previous times almost made me ban myself from visiting any gop-chang restaurant.
 Until my committed gop-chang lover friends brought me to this restaurant below at Sinchon, then I became addicted.
 (If you are wondering where to try out BBQ intestines in Seoul, read on!)

-Located at Sinchon with a 60 years know-how in the industry, this place is pretty famous.
-We were there on a Saturday early evening (about 630pm), their level 1 air-conditioned area was already full.
-They got us a table at the basement.
-Surprisingly it was pretty spacious down there at the basement.
+Located at Sinchon with 60 years of know-how in the industry, this place is pretty famous.
+We were there on a Saturday early evening (about 630pm), and their level 1 air-conditioned area was already full.
+They got us a table in the basement.
+Surprisingly it was pretty spacious down there in the basement.

 Basic settings and condiments are similar to a normal Korean BBQ.
 However, the price for beef intestines per person is a whopping 12,000 won, twice the price of a normal Samgyeopsal (Korean Pork Belly) meal per person.

 Some rather dubious items on the table as the side dish.
 The red colour, jelly textured one is called Saeng-gan 생간, raw cow liver.
 It is considered a delicacy served only in a beef specialist restaurant.
 It just tasted like blood to me.
 The grey one by its side is called cheon-yeop 천엽, the cow’s 3rd stomach.
 It is served raw.
 I didn’t dare to try it but was told it is just like chewing a rubber band. lol Now then when I write about it I regret not trying it.
 Has anyone tried the raw and rough-textured cow stomach before?